tzamer/currently-reading-book/readme.txt

 == Author ==

-The author of this plugin is Boštjan Cigan, visit the [homepage](http://bostjan.gets-it.net "homepage").
+The author of this plugin is Bostjan Cigan, visit the [homepage](http://bostjan.gets-it.net "homepage").

 == Homepage ==